ILLIXR/illixr.github.io/index.md

 (** Source is hosted in an external repository under the [ILLIXR project][7].)

+ILLIXR supports offloading VIO to another machine.
+For more details, please read the doc [here][50].

 We continue to add more components (new components and new implementations).

 Many of the current components of ILLIXR were developed by domain experts and obtained from